top of page

 Etcetera

-Gabourie was born and raised in Toronto [Treaty 13 Territory] and is proud to be, along with his brother Mitchell, the fourth generation of Gabourie to have an IMBd profile.
-Dean is the youngest son of the late Richard Gabourie who is considered a Canadian film industry pioneer as an actor, writer & producer (1978 Canadian Film Awards, Best Actor, Wendy Michener Award for Outstanding Achievement).
-Gabourie is a relation of Fred Gabourie who worked as Technical Director on most of Buster Keaton's landmark films.
+Gabourie was born and raised in Toronto [Tkaronto, Treaty 13 Territory] and is proud to be, along with his brother Mitchell, the fourth generation of Gabourie to be a creator in the Arts & Entertainment industry in North America [Turtle Island].
+Dean is the youngest son of the late Richard Gabourie who is considered a Canadian film industry pioneer as an actor, writer and producer (1978 Canadian Film Awards, Best Actor, Wendy Michener Award for Outstanding Achievement).
+Gabourie is a relation of Fred Gabourie who worked as Technical Director on most of Buster Keaton's landmark films and his son Fred Gabourie Jr. who, after a career as a Hollywood stuntman; inventing breakaway bottles and other stunt props, moved on to become a judge.
 Gabourie is also deeply honoured to be a relation to Marie-Anne Gaboury, recognized as the first female voyageur.
-Dean lives in Stratford, Ontario [Treaty 29 Territory] with his wife, artist & award-winning photo illustrator Marcelle Faucher.
+Dean lives in Stratford, Ontario [Treaty 29 Territory] with his wife, artist and award-winning photo illustrator Marcelle Faucher.

 https://www.marcellefaucher.com/